In just 5 years, we’ve become one of the biggest online clinics around. But how did it all start and what have we done since then?

 It was cause for celebration amongst the UK Meds team as the company took home another 'Fastest Growth' award at the East Midlands Business Masters.

-Hard work doesn't go unnoticed and Josh and Chelsie earned themselves promotions within the pharmacy team to pharmacy manager and chief buyer respectively.
+Hard work doesn't go unnoticed and Chelsie earned a promotion within the pharmacy team to chief buyer.

 Aiming to add a little more structure to the business, Brett, Oliver, Shyam and Philippa joined Joe and Mason to form the board of directors.